DarkerThanEver/mascotTable/README.md

 * peptide start (pep_start)
 * peptide end (pep_end)

-An example mascot export data file can be found in the data directory.
+An example mascot export data file can be found in the example directory.
 Note: some info has been masked by XXX.

 Work in progress...